Global Renderings of Childhood and Its Literatures

 Donadey's talk analyzes how Chibundu Onuzo’s novel Sankofa critiques everyday racism, connects it to a history of colonialism, provides various instances of resistance to microaggressions, and offers models for how one learns to identify microaggressions and deal with them as a young Black person.

-November 2023
+Tuesday, November 7, 2023

 Research presentation by Dr. Quentin Bailey, Associate Professor & Chair, English & Comparative Literature at San Diego State University